lukeren314/ZotDegree/README.md

 Requirement Colors - Color requirements or sections of requirements a certain color that also colors them in the course plan.

-Manual Checking - Add an option to manually check a course requirement if it was satisfied using AP/CC credit.

 Advanced Course Search Bar - A single course search bar with ElasticSearch for courses